cyrus-buhariwala/Data-Analytics-Projects/README.md

 Social media ads are driving traffic at the top of the funnel, but they are not bringing in high-intent users (only 6.9% of viewers make purchases).
 Email advertising is the most effective method for converting views into purchases, as almost 34% of viewers make purchases.
 My recommendation would therefore be to focus efforts more on the email campaign.

 Lastly, we can compare the revenue per order by traffic source to the CAC.
-If your CAC is higher than the total revenue a customer generates from that channel, we are losing money on that traffic source.
+If the CAC is higher than the total revenue a customer generates from that channel, we are losing money on that traffic source.

 ## Education